Angel - Top Taxi in Moscow from £ 7, € 8, $ 9, 24 / 7

 Angel Taxi in Moscow is a leading taxi dispatching service with fixed prices with over 1500 drivers in Moscow and Moscow region and over 300 drivers in St. Petersburg.
 Angel Taxi in Moscow has catered to private and corporate clients since in 2008.

 Taxi in Moscow differs from taxi in St. Petersburg as the overwhelming majority of companies operating taxi in Moscow charge per hour rather than by mileage, which might make your trip by taxi in Moscow a pricy one in notorious traffic jams.
 Angel Taxi in Moscow does not charge by time, we charge by kilometer.
-It means our fixed taxi in Moscow will not change due to traffic jams.
+It means our fixed taxi fares in Moscow will not change due to traffic jams.
 You pay what you have heard when you call us unless you change the route or the driver awaits for you more than 10 gratis minutes.

 Angel Taxi is a leader in charge-per-km sector in Moscow taxi business.
 The name comes from the founder's experience in heading Noginsk-based Bogorodsk Cathedral's pilgrimage service (Άγγελος = Messenger in Greek).
 Clients are quite enthusiastic about Angel Taxi.